uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As a node admin, I want deleted posts stay in the database and only be removed from the UI and API, so I can see what was deleted.
     * As a node admin, I want my node's UI to only communicate with my nodes web server, so I can prevent XSS.
     * As a node admin, I want the API objects (authors, posts, etc.) to be [identified by their full URL](#ids), to prevent collisions with other node's numbering schemes. *⧟ Part 3-5 only.*

+### malicious_user

+**Tests only to be performed by instructor or TAs.
+Students from different groups are not to disrupt other groups with such tests**
+- Tests are informed and beforehand so students can implement defenses to such attacks in their final project submissions
+- P-Final
+    - As a **malicious_user**, I want to send a huge amount of request to a node in order to disrupt it
+    - As a **malicious_user**, I want to send non-standard input as a post
+    - As a **malicious_user**, I want to send images that are out of the specifications
+    - As a **malicious_user**, I want to overload the system with requests
+    - As a **malicious_user**, I want to send code payloads and see whether they execute

 # Main Concepts